Revamp of Downtown Baton Rouge's town square nearly complete

 Key elements of the project include sidewalk expansion, the creation of a promenade from the Old State Capitol to River Road, a bike-sharing station, additional benches, and visitor kiosks at 4th Street and St. Ferdinand.
 Thirty-nine additional parking spaces have also been added downtown.

-The $2.46 million project was funded by a federal transportation grant.
+The $2.46 million dollar project was funded by a federal transportation grant.

 A ribbon-cutting ceremony will be held later this summer.